kovidgoyal/calibre/manual/viewer.rst

 Highlighting text
 ----------------------

-You can highlight text by opening the viewer controls and selecting :guilabel:`Highlight`.
-Click on a word and it will be selected with selection handles on either side that you can drag to further refine the selection.
+When you select text in the viewer, a little popup bar appears next to the selection.
+You can click the highlight button in that bar to create a highlight.
+You can add notes and change the color of the highlight.
+On a touch screen, long tap a word to select it and show the popup bar.
+Once in highlight mode you can tap the :guilabel:`Adjust selection` button to change what text is selected using touch screen friendly selection handles.
 Drag the handles to the top or bottom margins to scroll while selecting.
-You can add notes to a highlight by clicking the little pencil icon in the bottom right corner and you can change the highlight color via the paintbrush in the bottom left corner.

-Once you are done, you can click the tick mark to save the highlight.

-To view the notes associated with any highlight simpy double-click or long tap it.
-You can also use the :guilabel:`Browse highlights` button in the viewer controls to show a separate panel with a list of all highlights.
+You can use the :guilabel:`Browse highlights` button in the viewer controls to show a separate panel with a list of all highlights in the book.

 You can browse *all highlights* in your entire calibre library by going to :guilabel:`Preferences->Toolbars` in calibre and adding the :guilabel:`Browse